Phillezi/hypr2lua/README.md

 >[!WARNING]
 >Not everything is implemented, for example `col.*` in the `general` config is emitted wrong, and `animations` are not even implemented and much more.
 Feel free to open PRs if you want to add support!

+>[!IMPORTANT]
+>Since it is in a half-implemented state, you can use this tool like a starter for migrating to lua, and then do some manual fixes where the tool screws up.

 ## Quickstart

 ### Installing